Guide for Authors

 These articles typically include randomized trials, intervention studies, studies of screening and diagnostic tests, laboratory and animal studies, cohort studies, cost-effectiveness analyses, case-control studies, and surveys with high response rates, which represent new and significant contributions to the field.

-Section headings should be: Abstract, Introduction, Methods, Results, Discussion, Conflicts of Interest Statement (if any), Acknowledgments (if any), and References.
+Section headings should be: Abstract, Introduction, Methods, Results, Discussion, Acknowledgments (if any), and References.

 The Introduction should provide a brief background to the subject of the paper, explain the importance of the study, and state a precise study question or purpose.